fgcz/rawDiag/README.md

 ```

 **if your installation does not work with the above mentioned instructions, you can request a source package from the authors**.

+### 2.2.
+Typical install time on a "normal" desktop computer

+* requirements: 1 to 30 minutes; one minute if you are a C# and R developer
+* the rawDiag package through github: 10 minutes

 ## 3. Demonstration